 - Hire knowledgeable staff.

-- Have the judgement and experience to make good use of the regulations.
+- Have the judgment and experience to make good use of the regulations.